hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     mkdir ~/ngs_course/rnaseq/sailfish
     cd ~/ngs_course/rnaseq/sailfish

 Sailfish is not available as a module on Orchestra, but it is installed as part of the bcbio pipeline.
-As such if we include the appropriate paths t our $PATH variable we can use it:
+As such, if we include the appropriate paths in our $PATH variable we can use it:

     export PATH=/groups/bcbio/bcbio/anaconda/bin:/opt/bcbio/local/bin:$PATH